Related tours

 Are there guided Coober Pedy tours?

 Yes, many operators provide guided tours to help you uncover the hidden gems of Coober Pedy.
 Popular options include mine tours, opal mining experiences, and outback excursions.
-Check out AAT Kings or Untamed Escapes for multi-day tours that include Coober Pedy as a stop.
+Check out the selection of AAT Kings Guided Holidays above for multi-day tours that include Coober Pedy as a stop.

 Why is Coober Pedy famous for opals?